Feeling overwhelmed by the sheer amount of possibilities when it comes to making a packing list for South America? We’ve got you covered!

 A backpacking trip around South America may well be the best trip that you’ve ever taken.
 The continent provides a dizzying array of things to do, with everything from hiking to beach bumming to partying.
 In case that isn’t enough choice for you, throw in the diverse range of climates across the continent and you’ll be struggling to know where to start!

 As the temperature varies hugely all over the continent, it is worth checking which countries are enjoying good weather during the months you plan to visit.
 Some activities are off-limits during parts of the wet season, for example, Amazon exploration or the Inca Trail, so it is important to do your research to get the most out of your trip.
-To help you decide where your adventure takes you, check out our extensive climate guide.

 The South America Packing List Checklist